 We know inspiration comes and goes, so you may not always be up to the task of designing from a blank canvas, and that’s okay.
 The next step is meant to help you in these moments.

-When you lack creative ideas for your design or you’re short on time and need to have the banner ready to publish asap, you can turn to premade templates for a headstart.
+When you lack creative ideas on how to create a banner you’re short on time and need to have the design ready to publish asap, you can turn to premade templates for a headstart.

 Creatopy has a wide range of static and animated templates you can use, regardless of the industry you are in, or the platforms you are publishing on.